traefik/traefik-hub-helm-chart/README.md

 ## Upgrading Hub Agent for Kubernetes

-One can check what has changed in the [Releases](https://github.com/traefik/traefik-hub-helm-chart/releases).
+One can check what has changed in the [release](https://github.com/traefik/traefik-hub-helm-chart/releases) overview page.

 Update the repository: